equalitie/dcomms-docker-compose/docs/deltachat.md

 ## Creating invite codes

-From within the `compose-postfix` Docker container, you can generate a token up to a max of 999 days.
+From within the `compose-chatmail` Docker container, you can generate a token up to a max of 999 days.
 Example:

 ```
 $ mailadm add-token oneday --expiry 999d --prefix="tmp."